MMDeveloper/Sysadmin-Notes/Linux/Shared/SSL Cert.md

 #If using HAProxy for SSL
 HAProxy requires certificates in the PEM format which is basically the ssl CRT file, any intermediate certs, and then the server key.
 The order is important.
 You're specifying a chain from the CA to your server's key.
+If using DigiCert, use the "apache" export model.
 ```
-cat /etc/ssl/SSLCert.crt /etc/ssl/ItermediateCert.crt /etc/ssl/server.key > /etc/ssl/ssl.pem
+cat /etc/ssl/server.key /etc/ssl/SSLCert.crt /etc/ssl/CA.crt /etc/ssl/ItermediateCert.crt > /etc/ssl/ssl.pem
 ```